Planning for an Azure File Sync deployment

-Geo-redundant and Geo-zone redundant storage have the capability to manually failover storage to the secondary region.
-We recommend that you do not do this outside of a disaster when you are using Azure File Sync because of the increased likelihood of data loss.
-In the event of a disaster where you would like to initiate a manual failover of storage, you will need to open up a support case with Microsoft to get Azure File Sync to resume sync with the secondary endpoint.
+Geo-redundant and geo-zone redundant storage have the capability to manually failover storage to the secondary region.
+We recommend that you don't do this outside of a disaster when you're using Azure File Sync because of the increased likelihood of data loss.
+In the event of a disaster where you would like to initiate a manual failover of storage, you'll need to open up a support case with Microsoft to get Azure File Sync to resume sync with the secondary endpoint.

 If you have an existing Windows file server 2012R2 or newer, Azure File Sync can be directly installed in place, without the need to move data over to a new server.
-If you are planning to migrate to a new Windows file server as a part of adopting Azure File Sync, or if your data is currently located on Network Attached Storage (NAS) there are several possible migration approaches to use Azure File Sync with this data.
-Which migration approach you should choose, depends on where your data currently resides.
+If you're planning to migrate to a new Windows file server as a part of adopting Azure File Sync, or if your data is currently located on Network Attached Storage (NAS), there are several possible migration approaches to use Azure File Sync with this data.
+Which migration approach you should choose depends on where your data currently resides.

-Check out the Azure File Sync and Azure file share migration overview article where you can find detailed guidance for your scenario.
+See the Azure File Sync and Azure file share migration overview article for detailed guidance.

 Microsoft's in-house antivirus solutions, Windows Defender and System Center Endpoint Protection (SCEP), both automatically skip reading files that have this attribute set.
 We have tested them and identified one minor issue: when you add a server to an existing sync group, files smaller than 800 bytes are recalled (downloaded) on the new server.
-These files will remain on the new server and will not be tiered since they do not meet the tiering size requirement (>64kb).
+These files will remain on the new server and won't be tiered because they don't meet the tiering size requirement (>64kb).

 Antivirus vendors can check compatibility between their product and Azure File Sync using the Azure File Sync Antivirus Compatibility Test Suite, which is available for download on the Microsoft Download Center.

-If you prefer to use an on-premises backup solution, backups should be performed on a server in the sync group that has cloud tiering disabled.
+If you prefer to use an on-premises backup solution, backups should be performed on a server in the sync group that has cloud tiering disabled and make sure there are no tiered files.
 When performing a restore, use the volume-level or file-level restore options.
-Files restored using the file-level restore option will be synced to all endpoints in the sync group and existing files will be replaced with the version restored from backup.
-Volume-level restores will not replace newer file versions in the Azure file share or other server endpoints.
+Files restored using the file-level restore option will be synced to all endpoints in the sync group, and existing files will be replaced with the version restored from backup.
+Volume-level restores won't replace newer file versions in the Azure file share or other server endpoints.

-If you have data classification software installed, enabling cloud tiering may result in increased cost for two reasons:
+If you have data classification software installed, enabling cloud tiering might result in increased cost for two reasons:

-With cloud tiering enabled, your hottest files are cached locally and coolest files are tiered to the Azure file share in the cloud.
+With cloud tiering enabled, your hottest files are cached locally, and your coolest files are tiered to the Azure file share in the cloud.
 If your data classification regularly scans all files in the file share, the files tiered to the cloud must be recalled whenever scanned.